SmartIron/Grunge/DATABASE.md

 Yet... if you have seen a wide range of databases created by different people using different RDBMS, covering different periods of time, you may have seen many different naming conventions.
 Here are some examples:

-We have have seen various databases which use different names:
+We have seen various databases which use different names:
 ID
 id
 Id